FatCoders/SaviDB/README.md

 **SaviDB**
 -------

-> Cordova的轻量级原生数据库。
+> Native data store for Cordova。

-1. Android基于SharePreference。
+1. SaviDB is base on SharePreference @Android
-2. iOS基于NSUserDefaults。
+2. SaviDB is base on NSUserDefaults @iOS

 > Javascript API